Dale0311/react-v2/README.md

 - occurs when a certain action is done
 - when passing fn inside a event we don't need parenthesis "()"

+### hooks

+- functions starting with <b>use</b> keyword
+- can only be called at the top level of your components or your own Hooks.
+- You can’t call Hooks inside conditions, loops, or other nested functions

 ### useState

 - used to keep track of strings, number, bool, etc.. inside a component.